 Happy Monday Friends!
 This week we are going to get started right away with Healthy Habit for Week 23 in the 52 Weeks to 52 Healthy Habits Series!
 The next 4 weeks will be all about improving and/or nurturing your gastro- intestinal tract!

-Does it seem weird I’m making an entire mini series in the 52 Weeks to 52 Healthy Habits series about digestIon?
+Does it seem weird I’m making an entire mini series in the 52 Weeks to 52 Healthy Habits series about digestion?
 When I started this series 6 months ago, it was about promoting lifestyle change instead of going on another diet.
 Whether your goal is weight loss or to feel your best, healthy digestion is absolutely a vital component.
 Did you know that up to 80% of your immunity is located in the GI tract?
-The GI tract is the main barrier to pathogens and is the first to decide of what we ingest, what is a friend and what is foe.
+The GI tract is the main barrier to pathogens and is the first to decide of what we ingest, what is a friend and what is a foe.
 Up to 50% of the immune system response originates in the digestive system.
-This system is filled with billions of bacteria which aid our bodies in digestion, although the most common groups are lactobacillus and Bifidobacterium.
+This system is filled with billions of bacteria which aid our bodies in digestion, although the most common groups are Lactobacillus and Bifidobacterium.
 It has been well documented that these bacteria influence not only digestive health by aiding nutrient breakdown and producing nutrients, but the immune system as well.

 The Importance Of Bacteria In The Gut

-Recent research is beginning to determine exactly how important the amount and types of bacteria we carry are directly related with health outcomes.
+Recent research is beginning to determine exactly how important the amount and types of bacteria we carry are directly related to health outcomes.
 Most of the research is new and exciting but also continually demonstrates how little we know about how important these vital microscopic organisms are.
-For instance, what might be the ideal microbiome make up for one person might be another persons poison.
-The post I wrote on how I personally improved my digestion with the right probiotic and finally got off my chronic use of beano continues to be one of my top viewed posts on Hungry Hobby.
+For instance, what might be the ideal microbiome make up for one person might be another person’s poison.
+The post I wrote on how I personally improved my digestion with the right probiotic and finally got off my chronic use of beano continues to be one of my most viewed posts on Hungry Hobby.
 The thing is, I had tried other probiotics before, but maybe they weren’t right for my body.
-I’ve been moving more and more toward specializing in gastro intestinal disorders/symptoms as part of my private practice.
-As I delve farther into the research, the more I am convinced there is no catch all method for everyone.
+As a LEAP therapist providing food sensitivity testing, it is my goal to help my clients figure out what is right for their bodies.
+As I delve further into the research, the more I am convinced there is no catch all method for everyone.
 (So don’t believe those infomercials!
 Don’t get frustrated when something works for your friend but not you!
 You are unique and so is your gut microbiome, but you need to take care of it!)

 What Are Probiotics?

 Our natural colonization of bacteria take a hit with illness (diarrhea and antibiotics) and it takes effort on our part to restore levels to optimal, that is where probiotics come in.
 Probiotics are the actual bacteria (on rare occasions beneficial yeast) that we ingest.
 The ultimate goal here is to either rebuild or support a healthy population in the gut microbiome.
 Probiotics are found as supplements or in food sources such as yogurt, kimchi, tempeh, saurkraut and more.

 Potential Benefits Of Probiotic Supplements

 Although it is unclear which strains and what amount is required to see benefits in different areas of GI Health, probiotic supplements have been associated with: